 What happens if the ownership of my company changes during the year covered by the licence agreement.
 Will this affect the Fair Tax Mark?

 It may do.
 There is an obligation within the terms of the agreement to inform us of any changes.
-Drop us a line and we’ll figure it out together.
+Drop us a line and we’ll figure it out together in a flexible manner.

-We don’t envisage updating our scoring criteria until 2018 at the earliest.
-When we do begin an updating process, our companies will be consulted and given a 12 month courtesy period to implement any changes needed to ensure they can maintain their Mark.
+We don’t envisage updating our UK scoring criteria until 2022 at the earliest.
+When we do begin an updating process, our companies will be consulted and given a minimum 12 month courtesy period to implement any changes needed to ensure they can maintain their Mark.

 My company passed the assessment and I’d like to buy a Mark but I’m not planning on re-designing my marketing materials for another six months.
 Can I delay when I actually sign up for the scheme?

 Yes.
 You can choose to start using the scheme whenever you like, providing that in the interim nothing has changed to either your company ownership or you have not released a new set of accounts.
 If anything has changed Fair Tax Mark will undertake to re-rate your company to ensure that it still meets our criteria.